| 0 | 1 Comment

 Ped Egg Review - Does It Really Work?

-ped-egg.jpg This year for Christmas my wife asked for only one thing.
-Believe it or not, all she wanted was a Ped Egg.
+This year for Christmas my wife asked for only one thing.
+Believe it or not, all she wanted was a Ped Egg foot file.

 With a quick trip to Walgreens in response to their just-before-Christmas ads, I was able to purchase the Ped Egg for the reduced price of $9.98.

-A week later, naturally, they also threw in 3 replacement blades to sweeten the deal.
+A week later, naturally, they also threw in 3 replacement blades and 3 emery pads to sweeten the deal.

-My usual luck, I missed out on the added replacement cutters, but at least I was able to meet the needs of my dear wife, and on Christmas day she was pleased I had not forgotten her one request.
+My usual luck, I missed out on the added replacement blades, but at least I was able to meet the needs of my dear wife.
+And on Christmas day she was pleased I had not forgotten her one request.

 How Ped Egg Works

-The Ped Egg is an egg-shaped device that is used to shave dead dry skin off your feet.
+The Ped Egg is an egg-shaped foot file that is used to shave dead dry skin and calluses off your feet — manually, it’s not powered in any way.

-ped-egg-pieces.jpg The file portion of the Ped Egg has a surface that is covered in small scalloped holes -- like a small cheese grater.
+The file portion of the Ped Egg has a surface that is covered in small scalloped holes — similar to a small cheese grater.
 As you rub it back and forth across an area of dried skin on your foot, it will shave off small bits until you have removed the calloused area without damaging the soft skin that is hidden beneath the hard skin buildup.

-The lower portion of the egg (which, in effect, is the storage container) has a sandpaper surface for final smoothing after the majority of dead skin has been removed.
+The lower portion of the egg (which, in effect, is the storage container) has a sandpaper surface (the emery pad) for final smoothing — after the majority of dead skin has been removed.

-The actual cutting surface is easily removable -- both to allow emptying of the dead skin and to facilitate replacement with a new cutting surface.
+The actual cutting surface is easily removable — both to allow emptying of the dead skin and to facilitate replacement with a new blade.

-With modest care, this podiatry tool could last indefinitely as there are no moving parts and the only wear surface is interchangeable.
+With modest care, this podiatry tool could last indefinitely — because there are no moving parts and the only wear surface is interchangeable.

-The manufacturer recommends using the Ped Egg only on dry, clean, and non-moisturized feet.
+The manufacturer recommends using the Ped Egg foot file only on dry, clean, and non-moisturized feet.

 However, this NBC video indicates that the Ped Egg also appears to work well on freshly washed feet: